photo: David Agro

 Plants: Ecuadendron acosta-solisianum (EN, 100 adult trees identified; more surely occur as only 10-20% of Canandé Reserve have been surveyed.
 Known to occur at Cambugán but no numbers are available.100 seedlings produced) , Magnolia canandeana (CR)

 Amphibians & Reptiles: Cochranella mache (EN).
 P. ornatissimus (VU), P. rosadoi (VU), Hyloxalus awa (VU), H. toachi (EN), B. medemi (VU), Echinosaura horrida (VU), Teuchocercus keyi (VU), Corallus blombergi (EN), , Spilotes pullatus (VU), Rhinoclemmys annulata (NT), R. nasuta (NT)

-Rio Canandé Reserve is protected through five park guards who live inside the reserve on their work days.
+Fundación Jocotoco established the Rio Canandé Reserve in the vicinity of the Cotacachi-Cayapas Ecological Reserve in 1999 to protect the threatened biodiversity of the Chocó ecoregion.
+The reserve is protected through five park guards who live inside the reserve on their work days.
 Park guards perform reforestation, patrolling and maintain the trails and huts inside the reserve.